-Following the pre-hearing conference, parties that wish to intervene in the hearing will submit written interventions, which present their position and/or recommendation(s) on the issues, with supporting evidence and rationale.
+Following the pre-hearing conference, parties that wish to intervene in the hearing will submit written interventions, 46 which present their position and/or recommendation(s) on the issues, with supporting evidence and rationale.
 The Board always provides the applicant an opportunity to provide a written response to the interventions prior to the hearing.

 Based on their intervention, the applicant and each intervener will prepare a presentation for the hearing.
 Public hearing presentations cannot contain or reference any new materials/evidence that were not presented earlier in the proceeding or in the interventions.
 At the hearing, the applicant and all interveners then have the opportunity to present in person, and to ask questions of each other.
+To support an efficient hearing, presentations should focus on key points and recommendations - background and mandate information for the presenter's organization should not be part of the presentation but can be included in the written intervention, which will be posted to the registry and become part of the public record.